South Carolina State Flag

 History of the South Carolina Flag

-The South Carolina State Flag has an indigo background with a white crescent moon to the top left and a white palmetto tree at its center.
-The indigo color is a reference to that of a uniform worn by South Carolinian soldiers during the American Revolutionary War, or American War of Independence.
-The Palmetto tree is native to South Carolina, otherwise known as the Carolina Palmetto or Swamp Cabbage, the tree is a distinctive emblem of South Carolina, where it flourishes due to the state's climate.
+The South Carolina State Flag features a deep blue background with a white crescent moon in the top left corner and a white palm tree featured prominently in the center.
+The blue color is a reference to the uniforms worn by South Carolinian militiamen during the American Revolutionary War.
+The Palm tree is native to South Carolina, otherwise known as the Carolina Palmetto or Swamp Cabbage.
+This species of tree is a distinctive emblem of South Carolina, where it flourishes due to the state's climate.

-South Carolina is in the southeastern USA, on the Atlantic coast.
-Charleston is its largest city, but its capital is Columbia, which lies to the north west of Charleston in the geographical center of the state.
-South Carolina officially separated from North Carolina in 1729.
-Before that, the colony of Carolina was part of the English and British part of what became the USA.
-Carolina is a reference to King Charles II of England, who granted a charter for ownership of the region in 1663 in the name of his father, King Charles I.
+South Carolina is located in the southeastern region of the United States.
+Charleston is the largest city in the state, however, its capital city is Columbia, which lies to the north west of Charleston in the geographical center of the state.
+South Carolina officially separated from North Carolina in 1729; Before that, the colony of Carolina was comprised of both North Carolina and South Carolina.
+The name, "Carolina" is a reference to King Charles II of England, who granted a charter for ownership of the region in 1663 in the name of his father, King Charles I.

-South Carolina was the 8th of the 13 states to ratify the US Constitution, in 1778.
-It has distinct geographical regions, much like other states in southeastern USA.
-In the south east, the Atlantic Coastal Plain is known as the Low Country.
+South Carolina was the 8th state to ratify the US Constitution, in 1778.
+Like other southeastern states, South Carolina is home to several distinct geographical regions.
+The Atlantic Coastal Plain is located in the south eastern portion of the state and is known as the Low Country.
 This is where the state's rivers flow into the Atlantic.
-There is a central plateau called the Piedmont region, meaning foothills.
-This runs southwest to northeast through South Carolina, and Columbia is at its northwestern edge.
-Past this are the Blue Ridge Mountains, part of the Appalachian range.
-South Carolina is host to many different eco-regions.
+The Piedmont region of South Carolina is a central plateau which runs southwest to northeast through South Carolina.
+Beyond the northwestern edge of the state are the Blue Ridge Mountains, which border the state to the northwest.

 Download South Carolina Flag Images